TylerHumphries/Advent-of-Code-1-1/README.md

-# Advent-of-Code-1-1
+# Advent Of Code Day 1
-advent of code day 1 problem 1
+Solving the problems of Advent of Code day 1